Geeksltd/MSharp.Docs/how-to/associations/manyToOne.md

 ```

 Since the database table for a book now contains the ID of the category which it belongs to , it now has a `Guid` field for that and a property to get the actual category.
-Also the value is cached so is only read once until the cache gets invalidated and you don't hit the database constantly.
+Also the value is cached so is only read once until the cache gets invalidated so you don't hit the database constantly.